CAMB-DSbD/attestablelauncher/README.md

 to determine what applications are entitled to interact with prog.
-The IDs of such applications can be encoded in prog, for example, prog can be programmed to accept connections only from the owner of public keys pubkey~C~ and pubKey~D~.
+The IDs of such applications can be encoded in prog, for example, prog can be programmed to accept connections only from the owner of public keys pubkeyC and pubKeyD.